jaiarobotics/jaiabot/src/python/adafruit_BNO055/waves.md

 ## Significant Wave Heights

-The `significant wave height` is defined as the average height of the highest two-thirds of waves.
+The `significant wave height` is defined as the average height of the highest one-third of waves.
 An elevation time series can be obtained from an acceleration time series by double-integration, because acceleration is the second derivative of position.

 Because the IMU includes a `linear acceleration` vector as well as a `gravity` vector, we can project the `linear acceleration` vector along the `gravity` vector to get a value for the vertical acceleration, $a_z$.

 After pre-processing this series, we run a fast-Fourier transform (FFT), followed by double integration and inverse FFT.
 This results in a time series for the elevation of the bot, $h_z$.

-We then run through the time series, measure trough-to-peak wave heights, and calculate the mean of the population of 2/3 highest waves.
+We then run through the time series, measure trough-to-peak wave heights, and calculate the mean of the population of 1/3 highest waves.

 The detailed algorithm is as follows.